airshipit/election/doc/source/procedures.rst

 =============================

-Each August, a Technical Committee election selects nine candidates to serve on the Technical Committee for the following year, no more than three of which may be employed by the same company.
+Each August, a Technical Committee election selects nine candidates to serve on the Technical Committee for the following year, no more than four of which may be employed by the same company.

 Electorate